 ECON 680 and eight courses or their equivalent from ECON 601-679.
 Enrolment in any combination of courses is subject to the approval of the Head of Department.
 Some second semester courses may have a first semester course as a prerequisite.
 ECON 680 is a whole year course.
 Candidates can normally attempt each course on offer only once.
-All full-time candidates shall normally take four courses and

-ECON 680, in each semester.
+All full-time candidates shall normally take five courses, or their equivalent, in each semester.